Arjunsehgal/LY_PROJECT_COMP_AI_AND_Visualisation/README.md

             o we prefer this application becoz it is faster than remote desktop connection but lower bit frames.

-        5. Install openCV4 on Raspberry Pi 3B+ : (INTRO TO OPENCV AND PROGRAMMING LANGUAGE FOR OPENCV)
+    d.
+Install openCV4 on Raspberry Pi 3B+ : (INTRO TO OPENCV AND PROGRAMMING LANGUAGE FOR OPENCV)

             o openCV is Mainly a Library For Programing Functions mainly dedicated to computer vision or we can say image processing .
               This Library can be implemented for multiple platforms that means if we have a platform where we use openCV it can used in other Platform With minor